May 24th - June 5th, 2019

 Helpful Information for 2019 Slovenia Photography Tour

 As many of you know, we try to combine photography and vacation.
-The price for this trip includes a few boutique hotels and beverages (wine, beer, soft drinks) with included meals where indicated.
+The price for this trip includes a few boutique hotels and beverages (wine, beer, soft drinks) with included meals.
 You may want to consider arriving earlier in the day and departing later when booking your flights to spend extra time enjoying the hotels.
-We will have a private bus for transfers; many of the locations are very close to one another.
+We will have a private vans for transfers; many of the locations are very close to one another.

 We’ll have early morning and late evening photo shoots to catch the best light.
 Many shoots will be optional for those who do not want to participate or have spouses who are not interested in photography and want to relax.
 If we’re staying at a hotel for multiple nights, you’ll have the option of exploring with the group or on your own.
 We try to be flexible.
 After all, this is your vacation!

 Weather should be beautiful this time of year, and we have planned to beat the summer heat and crowds.
-We tried to work the schedule around non-cruise days in the areas.
 Spring flowers will be in bloom and grass will be lush and green.
-These details can add value to your trip!
+These details add value to your trip!

 Your passport must be valid for at least three months beyond your planned date of departure from the Schengen area (keep this in mind if you are doing more than one European trip/have your own extensions planned), and it is strongly suggested by the embassy to make sure your passport is valid for at least six months beyond your departure date.
 One blank page is required in your passport for the Slovenia entry stamp.
 US citizens do not need a visa for tourist stays less than 90 days in Slovenia/the Schengen area.